Philip Henman

-Philip Sydney Henman (1899–1986) was a transport entrepreneur.
+Philip Sydney Henman (1899–1986) was a British transport entrepreneur.
 He is best known today for being the creator of The Philip Henman Trust.

 Early life

 At age 15, Henman was severely ill and found himself bedridden for a year with a fever and forced to leave his studies at Caterham School.
 After two years in the army, he spent a further two years queuing up at the dole office during The Great Depression that followed World War I. He then moved to London, where he found work running lighterage on two dilapidated ex-army barges on the River Thames.

 The General Lighterage Company

 Over the next thirty years Henman used his experience in logistics to turn the fledgling The General Lighterage Company, started in 1922, into a public international transport company.
 It later became in 1957 The Transport Development Group and then a public limited company (PLC) in 1982 re-registered as the Transport Development Group plc.
 The company now has over 7,000 employees across Europe.